 Best Moving Companies Near You

 Finding the best moving company near you is an important task.
 You have a big project to plan, and you want to find the ideal company to support you.
 Even if it feels intimidating, don’t worry.
 The process of choosing the best mover is simple and worth the effort.
 But first let’s consider different types of moving services you can get from best movers.

 How do I find the best mover near me?

-Start by talking to your friends and family about any moving company experiences they have had recently.
+Start by talking to your friends and family about any moving service experiences they have had recently.
 You may know someone who has moved, so ask them if they recommend the mover they used.
 It is equally helpful to get names to avoid.
 If someone had a terrible encounter, you would be able to strike that one off your list.
 Some movers have affiliations with the Chamber of Commerce, local non-profits, or college alumni organizations.
 If you belong to those, you may get some ideas by asking around.
 Another place to check is with your employer.
 Even if you are not moving on behalf of your company, the human resources or purchasing department might have referrals for you.

 Once you develop a list of ideas of professional moving companies you want to contact, it’s time to do some research.
 Start with FMCSA—that is, the Federal Motor Carrier Safety Administration, and it regulates interstate motor carriers, including interstate movers and moving brokers.
 Your move might be local or regional, but chances are the moving company you use will still be licensed to do interstate work, and so it will register with FMCSA.
 FMCSA keeps track of the safety records of moving companies and maintains a database of customer complaints.

 Also, check with the Better Business Bureau, which collects and verifies both positive and negative comments about all industries, including movers.
 The BBB received over 13,000 complaints about moving companies each year for the last several years and notes that the internet has made it easier for rogue operators to scam unsuspecting consumers.
 The scammers use paid advertising to appear near the top of searches, and may use local mail handling services to create the appearance of a local presence in an area that they are not close to.

 How can I avoid scam operations?

 A reputable company will come and walk through the residence, looking at everything, and making careful notes to create a comprehensive inventory.
 The inventory is the basis of the estimate.
 The weight of the shipment determines interstate move estimates.
 Some companies will instead supply a quote based on volume or cubic feet, possibly indicating a scam.

 A mover can give you a binding or non-binding estimate.
 If you have a binding estimate, that is a firm price to transport and deliver the goods listed on the inventory.
 If you have a non-binding estimate, the cost may go higher if the weight forecast is inaccurate, and the actual weight turns out to be more significant.
 However, the company is only permitted to charge 10% more than the estimated cost in exchange for delivery.

 More than half of the complaints filed with FMCSA last year involved overcharging.
 It has become common for rogue operators to solicit business based on verbal estimates and then fail to provide services or raise the prices substantially at delivery.
 Unfortunately, these sham companies may also disrupt your life in other ways.
 Suppose you accidentally engage an unscrupulous operator that hires local temporary workers and a rented truck to complete your move.
 In that case, your possessions may be loaded by people who don’t know what they are doing, resulting in your goods being damaged or destroyed.

 Watch out for companies that don’t have a local office and don’t have equipment with the company name displayed on the side.
 Suppose the person you speak to is different whenever you call back.
 In that case, that is a red flag, as is a phone number that always goes to voice mail or is answered with a generic greeting such as “moving company” instead of the name of the company you think you are doing business with.

 Once I find the best mover, what do I need to do?

 If you plan to do the packing, start early to allow time to sort through your accumulated belongings and decide what you want to take with you and what it’s time to dispose of or give away.
 Everything you don’t move is less to unpack in the new home and less weight for the shipment.
 If you have a storage unit, start with that to try and eliminate unnecessary items that you can sell or donate.
 Look at the furniture you have and decide if it suits your new home.
 Remember, if you engage the moving company to pack, they are probably more efficient than you, but they will pack everything.

 It would be best if you take some things with you in the car or by air, so they aren’t at risk.
 This list includes your most valuable jewelry, critical financial records, other vital documents, medicine and medical records, keys to your car, safe or home, cash, and anything that is simply too sentimental to lose, such as a wedding album or other photographs and videos.
 Finally, there are some items that the movers won’t take.